cran-task-views/ActuarialScience/ActuarialScience.md

 #### Actuarial datasets

-- `r pkg("CASdatasets")` provides a large variety of actuarial datasets, originally for the book *Computational Actuarial Science with R*.
-Note that the package is not hosted on CRAN but at [CNRS](http://dutangc.perso.math.cnrs.fr/RRepository/) and [UQAM](http://cas.uqam.ca/).
+- `r github("dutangc/CASdatasets")` provides a large variety of actuarial datasets, originally for the book *Computational Actuarial Science with R*.
+Note that the package is not hosted on CRAN but on github, at [CNRS](http://dutangc.perso.math.cnrs.fr/RRepository/) and [UQAM](http://cas.uqam.ca/).
 - `r pkg("raw")` organizes several sets of publicly available data of interest to non-life actuaries.
 - `r pkg("insuranceData")` provides insurance datasets, which are often used in claims severity and claims frequency modelling.
 It helps testing new regression models in those problems, such as GLM, GLMM, HGLM, non-linear mixed models.
 - `r pkg("actuar")` provides functions to facilitate the generation of random variates from various probability models commonly used in actuarial applications, such as discrete mixtures and compound models where both the frequency and the severity components can have a hierarchical structure.
-- An individual claims generator for claims reserving studies is provided by Wang & Wuethrich at [IndividualClaimsSimulator](https://github.com/JSchelldorfer/IndividualClaimsSimulator/).
+- An individual claims generator for claims reserving studies is provided by Wang & Wuethrich at `r github("JSchelldorfer/IndividualClaimsSimulator")`.
-- An individual claims history simulation machine for annual cashflows is provided by Gabrielli & Wuethrich at [IndividualClaimsHistory](https://people.math.ethz.ch/~wueth/simulation.html); see also [SimulationMachine](https://github.com/kasaai/simulationmachine).
+- An individual claims history simulation machine for annual cashflows is provided by Gabrielli & Wuethrich at [IndividualClaimsHistory](https://people.math.ethz.ch/~wueth/simulation.html); see also `r github("kasaai/simulationmachine")` [SimulationMachine](https://github.com/kasaai/simulationmachine).
 - [Cellar](https://cellar.kasa.ai/) is a collection of community-curated open datasets for insurance analytics.
 - `r pkg("DDPM")` provides some insurance-related datasets, some already in `r pkg("CASdatasets")`.